storybookjs/marko/docs/configure/images-and-assets.md

 ### Serving static files via Storybook

 We recommend serving static files via Storybook to ensure that your components always have the assets they need to load.
-This technique is recommended for assets that your component's often use like logos, fonts, and icons.
+This technique is recommended for assets that your components often use like logos, fonts, and icons.

 Configure a directory (or a list of directories) where your assets live when starting Storybook.
 Use the`-s` flag in your npm script like so: